Over 550 Amazon Employees Are Pressuring Leadership To Cut Advertising Ties With Breitbart

 Inside Amazon, tensions are mounting as employees push management to stop running ads for Amazon products on Breitbart News.

-On March 22nd, a group of Amazon employees took issue with the company's ads on Breitbart in an email to CEO Jeff Bezos and SVP Jeff Blackburn.
-Entitled "Amazon Must Stop Advertising On Breitbart News," the email included a petition opposing Amazon's continued advertising on Breitbart, with some 564 signatures.
+On March 22, a group of Amazon employees took issue with the company's ads on Breitbart in an email to CEO Jeff Bezos and SVP Jeff Blackburn.
+Entitled "Amazon Must Stop Advertising on Breitbart News," the email included a petition opposing Amazon's continued advertising on Breitbart, with some 564 signatures.

-According to the email, an Amazon employee confronted Senior VP Jeff Blackburn at the company’s March all-hands meeting about advertising on a site that the employee said "regularly publishes hateful and bigoted content."
+According to the email, an Amazon employee confronted Blackburn at the company’s March all-hands meeting about advertising on a site that the employee said "regularly publishes hateful and bigoted content."

-"What is it going to take for us to stop advertising on Breitbart News," the employee asked to applause from coworkers.
+"What is it going to take for us to stop advertising on Breitbart News?" the employee asked, to applause from coworkers.

 Blackburn's remarks did little to quell unrest among Amazon employees disappointed by the company's ads on Breitbart.
 In their email to Bezos and Blackburn, the employees attached a PDF of personal comments from "52 additional Amazonians."
 A few excerpts: